 With the expandable file we have a reference to The Killing.
 In that film, the morning of the robbery at the racetrack, Johnny goes to a luggage shop, located next to a maternity shop, and purchases a briefcase.
 He hides in it a duffle bag and a mask.
 After he's let into the back area of the racetrack clubhouse, he goes to the empty employee's locker room.
 He puts on the mask.
 The duffle bag?
 He uses that for the loot he steals.
 The rigid briefcase isn't expandable, the duffle bag is.
 The maternity shop comments on this expansion and contraction, like a pregnancy.
 Trust me on this.
 We have a joke based on this in The Shining.
 A small VW delivers Jack and his family to the Overlook, yet when we see the luggage they've carried up with them it's too much for even a station wagon.
 No VW could carry it.
 It's a reference back to the duffle bag hidden in the briefcase, the concealed duffle being able to hold a lot whereas the briefcase can't.

 To expand upon the connection of all that luggage to The Killing, in shot 281, Johnny, preparing for the heist, exits Jeffrey's Luggage store.
 Beside it is a maternity shop.
 Across the street is a store called Playmates (note how we have the Playgirl here in The Shining in the same scene with all that luggage).
 In the background is a Coca-Cola sign.
 Christmas tree decoarations line the street though it is too early for them.
-The salient ingredients here are the luggage store, the maternity shop, the briefcase Johnny is carrying and the Playmates store.
+The resonant ingredients here are the luggage store, the maternity shop, the briefcase Johnny is carrying and the Playmates store.
 What's in Johnny's briefcase?
 We won't find this out until he's in the locker room at the racetrack, but in the case is his clown mask and a duffel bag.
 You see, no one can carry out two million dollars in a brief case.
 That slim little brief case is hiding in it something that expands, the duffel bag.
 It's to be compared with a pregnant woman whose womb expands in pregnancy.
-The slim briefcase is just to hide the duffel bag which will expand and expand in size as it's filled with racecourse money.
+The slim briefcase is just to hide the duffel bag which will expand and expand in size as it's filled with looted racecourse money.
 The briefcase is discarded once the duffel is taken from it.

 The Playgirl is a New Year's January edition.